nvanexan/nve2022/content/posts/markdoc.md

 You can also [conditionally render section blocks](https://markdoc.io/docs/tags#built-in-tags), use [partials](https://markdoc.io/docs/partials) to DRY out your Markdown content that is repetitive across files, define and use [variables](https://markdoc.io/docs/variables), and [so on](https://markdoc.io/docs/getting-started).

-## Rewriting My Site & Performance Gains
+## Replacing Next.JS with Markdoc + Custom Build for My Site & Performance Gains

 I spent last weekend re-writing my site to remove Next.JS (and thus React) and make use of Markdoc.
 I cut a [fresh repo](https://github.com/nvanexan/nve2022).
 I built a simple build script in TypeScript which takes my Markdown files, templated with Markdoc, and renders them to static html pages using the Markdoc HTML renderer.